openswarm-eu/openswarm-eu.github.io/docs/10-codebase/10-enablers/20-non_ros/20-freebot/index.md

 ---
-title: FreeBot
+title: CapBot
-pagination_label: FreeBot
+pagination_label: CapBot
-description: Document FreeBot design
+description: Document CapBot design
 ---

-# FreeBot
+# CapBot

-**Description**: Provides schematics for the various versions of the FreeBot board and associated evaluation boards.
-Provides software for  the core functionality of FreeBot and reference implementation of the library for BLE control.
+**Description**: Provides schematics for the various versions of the CapBot board and associated evaluation boards.
+Provides software for  the core functionality of CapBot and reference implementation of the library for BLE control.

 * **Primary Functionality**: Document FreeBot design.
-* **Target**: Cutom hardware
+* **Target**: Custom hardware
 * **Task**: T4.1
 * **Responsible**: Mengyao Liu